KashGiannis34/CipherArena/README.md

 ## Game Mechanics

-- Rematches require **unanimous consent** — the game won't restart unless all players agree.
+- Rematches require **unanimous consent**. the game won't restart unless all players agree.
 - **Live progress mapping** shows how much of the cipher each player has solved.
 - Hosts can kick inactive players before the game starts.
 - Socket reconnection is handled cleanly with session preservation and stale socket cleanup.